Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/README.md

 Events delivered to consumers by Event Grid are *delivered as JSON*.
 Depending on the type of consumer being delivered to, the Event Grid service may deliver one or more events as part of a single payload.
 Handling events will be different based on which schema the event was delivered as.
 However, the general pattern will remain the same:
 - Parse events from JSON into individual events.
 Based on the event schema (Event Grid or CloudEvents), you can now access basic information about the event on the envelope (properties that are present for all events, like event time and type).
 - Deserialize the event data.
 Given an `EventGridEvent` or `CloudEvent`, the user can attempt to access the event payload, or data, by deserializing to a specific type.
 Note that you can supply a custom serializer at this point to correctly decode the data.
-- Information about returning BinaryData or system events?

 ## Examples

-Include code snippets and short descriptions for each task you listed in the [Introduction](#introduction) (the bulleted list).
-Briefly explain each operation, but include enough clarity to explain complex or otherwise tricky operations.

-If possible, use the same example snippets that your in-code documentation uses.
-For example, use the snippets in your `examples.py` that Sphinx ingests via its [literalinclude](https://www.sphinx-doc.org/en/1.5/markup/code.html?highlight=code%20examples#includes) directive.
-The `examples.py` file containing the snippets should reside alongside your package's code, and should be tested in an automated fashion.

-Each example in the *Examples* section starts with an H3 that describes the example.
-At the top of this section, just under the *Examples* H2, add a bulleted list linking to each example H3.
-Each example should deep-link to the types and/or members used in the example.

 * [Publish Event Grid events to an Event Grid Topic](#publish-event-grid-events-to-an-event-grid-topic)
 * [Publish CloudEvents to an Event Grid Topic](#publish-cloudevents-to-an-event-grid-topic)
 * [Publish Event Grid events to an Event Grid Domain](#publish-event-grid-events-to-an-event-grid-domain)